 - We liaise closely with Staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.

-- If your child has complex needs then an IPA (Inclusion Partnership Agreement) or Statement review will be used as a transition meeting during which we will invite staff from both schools to attend.
+- If your child has additional needs then a TPA (Transition Partnership Agreement) or an EHCP review may be used as a transition meeting during which we will invite staff from both schools to attend.

 HOW ARE THE SCHOOL’S RESOURCES ALLOCATED AND MATCHED TO CHILDREN’S SEN NEEDS?